Xena,

 end, God’s War is an ambitious book plot-wise

-that I think many people are misinterpreting as something greater; the manner
+that I think many people are misinterpreting as something greater.
+The manner

 in which politics, race, and religion manifest themselves an inch below the

-surface does not belie deeper discussion.
+surface but no deeper does not belie actual substance.

 Hurley has done nothing beyond creating another larger-than-life heroine